-The EHT PHY provides support for EHT-duplication (EHT-DUP) mode for single-user transmission in the 6 GHz band.
+The EHT PHY provides support for EHT duplication (EHT-DUP) mode for single user transmission in the 6 GHz band.
 EHT-DUP mode is signaled as EHT-MCS 14 with a single spatial stream.

 P154, L61 insert new text:

 An EHT STA may support the following features: